⚖️ Crimes against persons

 At the provincial level, Madrid, Barcelona and Valencia/València lead the ranking, generally correlated with their higher population density and economic activity.

 Monitoring the evolution of this type of crime is essential for evaluating security policies and efficient resource allocation.
-These statistics include both serious crimes and administrative offenses of a criminal nature.
+It is important to consider that figures may vary seasonally, with typical increases during holiday periods.

 Data Source: Crime Statistics Portal — Ministry of Interior.
 Last update: 2024.